rubenmesserschmidt/Section-Box_docs/docs/source/panel.rst

 * **(Shader) Color**: The color of the sections.
  :Color: Any RGB color you want!
+On creation it will be the determined default color in the :ref:`Settings` under the addon preferences.

 * **Invert**: When enabled, everything what's inside the section box will be cutted away and everything what's outside will be shown.